You want smart political talk without the meltdowns?

 This is the moment to decide to defend our elections, to defend our democracy.

-Uh now he goes to Georgia, you have 17 days in person early voting.
+You have 17 days in person early voting.

-Delaware, his state that he's represented 500,000 years, they have zero days of in person early voting.
+Delaware, his state that he's represented 500,000 years, they have zero days of in-person early voting.

 They have zero drop boxes in Georgia.

-You don't need an excuse to get an absentee ballot or a mail in ballot in Georgia.
+You don't need an excuse to get an absentee ballot or a mail-in ballot in Georgia.

 You have to provide an excuse in Delaware.